Baptist Noel, 3rd Viscount Campden: Career

-In 1640, he was returned alongside Sir Guy Palmes as a Member of Parliament for Rutland after Parliament had been suspended since 1629.
+In 1640, he was returned alongside Sir Guy Palmes as knight of the shire, (Member of Parliament) for Rutland after Parliament had been suspended since 1629.
+He sat in the Long Parliament.

 Noel succeeded to his titles on the death of his father in 1643 and was required to leave the House of Commons.
 He was also Baron Noel of Ridlington and Baron Hicks of Ilmington.
-He was elected as a knight of the shire for Rutland in the Long Parliament of 1640.

-During the Civil War he was a military commander, rising to the level of brigadier-general.
+During the English Civil War he was a military commander, rising to the level of brigadier-general.
 A supporter of King Charles, he was fined £9,000 for delinquency and Campden House, his house at Campden was destroyed.

 Personal life

 Noel was married four times.
-His first marriage was on 25 December 1632 to Lady Anne Feilding, a daughter of William Feilding, 1st Earl of Denbigh.
-Before her death on 24 March 1656, they had three children, all of whom died young.
+His first marriage was on 25 December 1632 to Lady Anne Feilding, a daughter of Susan Feilding, Countess of Denbigh and William Feilding, 1st Earl of Denbigh.
+Before her death on 24 March 1636, they had three children, all of whom died young.

 His second marriage was on c.
 June 1638 to Anne Bourchier, Countess of Bath.
 Ann, the widow of Edward Bourchier, 4th Earl of Bath, was a daughter of Sir Robert Lovett of Liscombe, Buckinghamshire.
 She died in 1639.

 He married thirdly on 21 December 1639 to Hester Wotton, a daughter of Thomas Wotton, 2nd Baron Wotton.
 Before her death on c.
 1645, they were the parents of four daughters and two sons, including: